ramda/ramda.github.io/manual/01-intro/Immutability.md

 Ramda does not take any special pains to prevent you from mutating your own data when using its functions.
-For intance you could build up an ouput object by continually mutating the accumulator passed to [`reduce`][re].
+For intance you could build up an output object by continually mutating the accumulator passed to [`reduce`][re].
 Ramda would not prevent you:

 ```js